Helping guarantee all Texas children have access to a higher education, regardless of their family's financial resources.

 Unfortunately, due to limited funds, the Bobcat Promise is available only to first-time entering freshman students.

 Yes.
 You must maintain full-time enrollment, maintain at least a cumulative 2.0 Texas State GPA (reviewed each May) and have completed at least 15 credit hours per semester during the previous academic year (fall and spring semesters).
 In addition, you must meet the institutional and program-specific (e.g., TEXAS Grant) Satisfactory Academic Progress (SAP) requirements.

-Through this program, Texas State will provide you with up to the cost of 15 credit hours of tuition and fees each fall and spring semester (an award in excess of $8,800 per academic year).
+Through this program, Texas State will provide you with up to the cost of 15 credit hours of tuition and fees (not to exceed your demonstrated need) each fall and spring semester (an award in excess of $9,500 per academic year).